Ukraine invasion: What to know as Putin alerts nuclear force

 “If there’s a full-scale banking panic, that’s a driver of crisis in its own right,” said Adam Tooze, a professor of history at Columbia University and Director of the European Institute.
 “A rush into dollars by the Russian general population moves things into an entirely new domain of financial warfare.”

-A day after Germany, the EU’s economic motor, announced it would send military aid to Ukraine, German Chancellor Olaf Scholz said his government will increase its own defense spending to rearm.
-This move showed how Russia’s invasion of Ukraine was challenging decades of European security and defense policies.

-Scholz’s pledge to dedicate 100 billion euros ($113 billion) to a special fund for its armed forces would raise Germany’s defense spending above 2% of GDP, satisfying a longstanding request by NATO allies for Europe’s largest economy to do more for the continent’s security.
+The decision comes on the heels of Germany’s announcement that it will send 500 Stinger missiles and other weapons and supplies to Ukraine.

+The Baltic states have also been providing Ukraine with Stingers since January, and in order to do that had to get U.S. permission.

-Germany announced Saturday that it would send 1,000 anti-tank weapons and 500 Stinger surface-to-air missiles to Ukraine.
-Those weapons are in addition to the 400 German-made anti-tank weapons Germany also approved to be shipped from the Netherlands.
+Germany also announced Saturday that it would send 1,000 anti-tank weapons, in addition to the 400 German-made anti-tank weapons it also approved to be shipped from the Netherlands.

-The U.S. has also pledged an additional $350 million in military assistance to Ukraine, for anti-tank weapons, body armor, small arms and more.
+The Stingers from the U.S. are part of an additional $350 million in military assistance to Ukraine, which also will inlude anti-tank weapons, body armor and small arms.

+Two non-NATO members also were sending military supplies.
+Sweden said Sunday it would ship 5,000 anti-tank weapons, 5,000 helmets, 5,000 body armors and 135,000 field rations, while Finland said it would send 2,000 helmets, 2,000 bullet proof vests, 100 stretchers and equipment for two emergency medical care stations.

 RUSSIANS AGAINST THE WAR